-The gain or loss resulting from changes in fair value of the embedded derivative liabilities were gains of \$1,400 and \$0 for the years ended December 31, 2020 and 2019, respectively.
+The gain or loss resulting from changes in fair value of the embedded derivative liabilities were gains of \$7,927 and \$1,400 for the years ended December 31, 2021 and 2020, respectively.

-The effective interest rates of the fifth and the fourth convertible bonds were 1.53% and 2.47%, respectively.
-The annual interest expenses on convertible bonds payable for the years ended December 31, 2020 and 2019, were \$\$2,280 and \$290, respectively.
+The effective interest rates of the fifth convertible bonds were 1.53%.
+The annual interest expenses on convertible bonds payable for the years ended December 31, 2021 and 2020, were \$11,374 and \$2,280, respectively.

-- (iii) The significant terms of the fifth convertible bonds were as follows: - 1) Duration: five years (November 3, 2020 to November 3, 2025) - 2) Interest rate: 0%

-- 3) Redemption at the option of the Company: The Company may redeem the bonds under the following circumstances: - a) Within the period between three months after the issuance date and 40 days before the last convertible date, the Company may redeem the bonds at their principal amount if the closing price of the Company's common stock on the Taiwan Stock Exchange for a period of 30 consecutive trading days has been 30% more than the conversion price in effect on each such trading day. - b) If at least 90% of the principal amount of the bonds has been converted, redeemed, or purchased and cancelled, the Company may redeem the bonds at their principal amount within the period between three months after the issuance date and 40 days before the last convertible date. - 4) Redemption at the option of the bondholders:
+- (iii) The significant terms of the fifth convertible bonds were as follows: - 1) Duration: five years (November 3, 2020 to November 3, 2025) - 2) Interest rate: 0% - 3) Redemption at the option of the Company: The Company may redeem the bonds under the following circumstances: - a) Within the period between three months after the issuance date and 40 days before the last convertible date, the Company may redeem the bonds at their principal amount if the closing price of the Company's common stock on the Taiwan Stock Exchange for a period of 30 consecutive trading days has been 30% more than the conversion price in effect on each such trading day. - b) If at least 90% of the principal amount of the bonds has been converted, redeemed, or purchased and cancelled, the Company may redeem the bonds at their principal amount within the period between three months after the issuance date and 40 days before the last convertible date. - 4) Redemption at the option of the bondholders: